mikethomashaber/blog/_posts/2017-10-12-Fixing tech problems under pressure.markdown

 # Stopping the blame game in Tech
 ## Overview
-This posts looks at the problems people have when they need to work under pressure.
-It's documented that under pressure people gravitate to general, rather than technical skills(http://bit.ly/AllspawThesis), and experience shows that under pressure we can revert to silo behaviour, defending our territory rather than looking to solve the issue.
+This posts looks at the problems people have when they need to work together under pressure to solve a problem.
+It's documented that under pressure people gravitate to general, rather than technical skills (http://bit.ly/AllspawThesis), and experience shows that under pressure we can revert to silo behaviour, defending our territory before looking to solve the issue.

-In high pressure situations, such as a Major Incident there can be a lack of psychological safety, and people may avoid suggesting diagnosis because they risk being judged if they are not correct. (https://en.wikipedia.org/wiki/Psychological_safety)
+In high pressure situations, such as a Major IT Incident there can be a lack of psychological safety, and people may avoid suggesting diagnosis because they risk being judged if they are not correct. (https://en.wikipedia.org/wiki/Psychological_safety)

 This post suggests
 * an overall framework for a team solving a problem with a complicated IT system